040-Internet/add-image-metabox/readme.md

 1. Install and activate the plugin
 2. Add the code below outside your loop.
+3. Go to Appearance -> Add Image Metabox
+4. Select which post type you want the option to be shown on
-3. You're good to go!!
+5. You're good to go!!

 ---------------------------------------------